laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 Arc Institute distributes the atlas as 460k parquet and h5ad files on Google Cloud Storage.
 We present a database mirror that offers queries by entities, a graphical user interface, and lineage-aware sharing of datasets.

-For example, we may want to find count matrices from all human brain samples annotated with glioblastoma multiforme and processed with a certain pipeline.
+For example, one might want to find count matrices for human brain samples with glioblastoma that were processed with a certain pipeline.
 In the original atlas,[^youngblut25] this requires scanning directories and parquet files.
-In LaminDB, you can directly express queries through entities you care about.
-Here, these are organism, tissue, disease, and a processing pipeline (`GeneFull_Ex50pAS` STARsolo count features):
+In a database you can directly express queries through the entities you care about.
+Here, these are organisms, tissues, diseases, and processing pipelines.
+The screenshot shows query on [laminlabs/arc-virtual-cell-atlas/artifacts](https://lamin.ai/laminlabs/arc-virtual-cell-atlas/artifacts):

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/zLm6239ndakZStoi0001.png" width="700" alt="LaminHub artifacts page filtered by organism and tissue metadata" style="padding: 0;">
 </div>

-The same query can be expressed in Python or R:
+The same query can also be expressed in Python or R:

 ::::::{tab-set}
 :::::{tab-item} Python